SpenceKonde/megaTinyCore/megaavr/libraries/Event/README.md

 |                            | `gen0::tcb1_capt`        |                         |                         |                         |                         |                         |                          |

 Notes:
+Yeah, all async channels have the AC1 and AC2 (assuming the part has it) but the numeric value isn't the same.
+Same goes for TCB1 and the sync channels.
 There are no ADC event eenerators on 0/1-series.
 Nope, I dunno why either.
 It's unfortunate that on the only AVRs with 2 ADCs, we can't fire events with them!
 There are no SPI or USART generators, though those are not as useful (note: you can still get them from the CCL) The TCD events are async and **based on the TCD clock** *which may be faster than the peripheral clock*.
 If for example, you are feeding it to a CCL with the synchronizer enabled, events can be missed (this is considerably more concerning on the Dx-series parts, where the TCD has a PLL that can guarantee it is running faster than the system clock!)